Uses of Baking Soda in Cannabis Gardening

 How to Fix Other Plant Damage with Baking Soda?

+This solution can effectively help remove harmful coatings on plants.
 The mixture should be sprayed freely over outdoor Cannabis plants, particularly if rain is forecast.
-This method can also be used to clean indoor plants, but making sure not to saturate them and rinsing them afterward to keep the foliage fresh.
+This method can also be used to clean indoor plants, but be sure not to saturate them and rinse afterward to keep the foliage fresh.

 How to Test Soil with Soda Powder?